mikaelkindborg/VimanaCode/README.md

 Then there is the issue of GC, closures and so on.
 Still more to come!

-This is the test program for the C-version:
+This is the benchmark program for the C-version:

     ((N) =>
       N 0 EQ (1) (N 1 - FACT N *) IFELSE)
     FACT DEF

     ((L N) =>
-      N 0 EQ NOT (L DO  L N 1 - TIMESDO) IFTRUE)) TIMESDO DEF
+      N 0 EQ NOT (L DO  L N 1 - TIMESDO) IFTRUE) TIMESDO DEF

     (20 FACT DROP) 10000000 TIMESDO